Designing for Digital Print

 What is the difference between CMYK and RGB?

-CMYK stands for Cyan, Magenta, Yellow and Black - the inks a printer mixes together to make colours on printed material.
+CMYK stands for Cyan, Magenta, Yellow and Black - the inks we mix together to produce your printed material.

 Avoid rich black text